 Recent projects have been exhibited internationally, as well as at the National Arts Centre (NAC) Green Rooms, Studios @ MASS MoCa, the deCordova Sculpture Park and Museum (MA), Goethe-Institut Boston, ICA Boston (Leap Before You Look: Black Mountain College 1933–1957), MIT’s MediaLab, Green Building and List Visual Art Center, Harvard’s Carpenter Center for the Visual Arts, The Center for Visual and Performing Arts at UMass Dartmouth, The Aviary Gallery (MA), Washington Street Arts Center (MA), and Le Laboratoire (MA).
 He has received honors and gracious support from organizations like MIT and School of Architecture + Planning, Cambridge Arts Council, Assets for Artists, and NASA.

 From 2015-2020 he has worked closely with Non-Event, a Boston-based experimental music series, as a live sound engineer and graphic designer.
 Along with numerous collaborations, his fluid body of work also includes the design and construction of an open-air performance space for a youth dance and drumming group in rural Ghana.
 He studied art and sound in MIT’s Program in Art, Culture, and Technology Program (MS 2017), and received a BS in Architecture & Environmental Design from Kent State University (2011).

-José is currently re-earthing in Vermont, helping out at an organic farm, and learning from the more-than-human world every day.
-He’s offering a course called Becoming Otherwise exploring individual and communal practices in expanded states of consciousness.
+José is currently living and working in Mohican Territory (aka sw Vermont, US) helping out at an organic farm, and learning from the more-than-human world every day.
+He recently offered an online course called Becoming Otherwise exploring individual and communal practices in expanded states of consciousness.
 Learn more here︎︎︎